dhis2/dhis2-core/dhis-e2e-test/README.md

   - baseUrl - points to API under test url.

     Example: [https://play.dhis2.org/dev/api]

+  - superUserUsername - super user username to use when running tests.
+Default: admin
+  - superUserPass - super user password to use when running tests.
+Default: district

 ### Local dev environment
 In order to test local version of dhis2 - use docker compose to start dhis2-db and dhis2-web containers.
 To do that: